shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

    2 a^{zx} \mathbf{e}_z \wedge \mathbf{e}_x +
    2 a^{xy} \mathbf{e}_x \wedge \mathbf{e}_y

-And we can write a covector in the same explicit manner.
-This notation is extremely conveniant when performing calculations in Cartan's framework and permits also to fall back on regular matrix multiplication or express tensors in the same convenient manner.
+We could have written a covector in the same explicit manner.
+This notation is very conveniant when performing calculations in Cartan's framework as it permits to identify and organize terms for practical calculations by falling back to regular matrix multiplication.

 .. }}}